Apple snags Amazon Fire TV exec to lead Apple TV efforts

 By Caitlin McGarry

 It isn’t that the Apple TV has languished, like the Mac Pro or Mac mini.
-It’s still getting updates—some of them good (single sign-on for pay TV subscribers), some of them in need of work (the TV app).
+It’s still getting updates—some of them good (

 But the Apple TV is just another option in a sea of streaming boxes and sticks from rivals (including Amazon).
 It’s more expensive than the alternatives, and it’s still missing Amazon Prime Video.
 Can Twerdahl make the TV a more compelling purchase for discerning streaming media buyers?
 Apple hopes so.
 While the company doesn’t break out Apple TV sales from devices in its “other products” category, which also includes the Apple Watch and Beats headphones, revenue in that category dipped in the holiday quarter year-over-year, from $4.4 billion to $4 billion.